z246wang/NHPI-visualizer/README.md

 # Description

-NHPI Visualizer is a project for visualizing Canadian house market.
+NHPI Visualizer is a project for visualizing canadian house market.
 It uses Java Swing, the Apache Commons Math Library, WEKA, JFreeChart and a mySQL database.

 ## How To Use: